 With the cost of everyday living going up, more and more of us are looking for ways to save on our bills.
 As well as reducing energy usage, saving on water consumption is another quick way to cut the costs.
 That’s why we’ve pulled together these 15 tips to better conserve water at home.

 The good news is that each of these tips are small changes which can make a big difference in the long run.
 Not only will implementing these reduce your bills, you will be doing the environment a favor as well, so there’s little reason to argue against them.
 Here are 15 ways to save water at home.
-Plus, did you know that this is the cheapest time to do your laundry?

 1. Don’t leave the tap running when you’re not using it

 This goes for everyday tasks, such as brushing your teeth, shaving or even washing your hands.
 Water is quickly wasted down the drain while it flows, so make the effort to switch off the faucet when it’s not in use — even if it is just for a few seconds.